Choose the proper software

-Choose the proper software.
-If you have a few spare hundred thousand dollars and a background in professional programming, you can always license a true game engine like Unreal 3 (more for the new Unreal 4 Engine), but for most humans that just isn’t realistic.
+If you have a few spare hundred thousand dollars and a background in professional programming, you can always license a true game engine, but for most civilians that just isn’t realistic.
 Assuming you don’t want to start completely from scratch, you need to choose the proper game-making software that suits your level in order to get the job done.
 There are plenty of both free and premium options to choose from, and each features its own set of merits and tools for creating a video game of your own design.
-Below are some of the best options available at your fingertips, whether you’re looking to construct a barebones Pong-esque knockoff, an enthralling action game or RPG in the vain of The Legend of Zelda or EarthBound, or something much more ambitious.
+Below are some of the best options available at your fingertips, whether you’re looking to construct a bare-bones Pong-esque knockoff, an enthralling action game or RPG in the vein of The Legend of Zelda or EarthBound, or something much more ambitious.
 Each comes coupled with tutorials, engaging forums, and inclusive how-to guides for making games so you’re never truly on your own.
-Sure, we could walk you through the game-making process step-by-step, but our recommended software will hold your hand the entire way.

 GameMaker (Windows/Mac OS X)

-YoYo GameMaker is a comprehensive tool that allows users to create lush, 2D games without any prior programming knowledge.
+GameMaker is a comprehensive tool that allows users to create lush, 2D games without any prior programming knowledge.
 Like anything else, the program has a bit of a learning curve, but the active community and wealth of online tutorials help guide users through the process of creating everything from platformers to side-scrolling shooters with relative ease.
 The light version of the software is freely available, but the more robust features and exporting options require premium versions of the software that can run an upwards of $500.
-The program’s interface is also not the most visually enticing — think Microsoft Word circa 2000 — but the software remains an excellent tool given that you can easily port the game to the iOS, Android, the Web (HTML 5), and desktop operating systems with no prior knowledge of coding or scripting language.
+The program’s interface is also not the most visually enticing — think Microsoft Word circa 2000 — but the software remains an excellent tool given the general ease with which games can be made.
+You can easily build and port games to the iOS, Android, the Web (HTML 5), desktop operating systems, and more with no prior knowledge of coding or scripting language.

 Construct 2 (Windows)